 Handy tips for wine serving temperatures

-So, you’ve stored your carefully chosen vintages just as you should and now you’re ready to open them.
+You’ve stored your carefully chosen vintages just as you should and now you’re ready to open them.
 Let’s have a look at how temperature can affect the enjoyment of your fine wine.

 Although it may be tempting to pop your wine bottles into the freezer for a quick cool-down, be careful.
 There’s always a danger of ending up with a “wine-cicle.”
 Once wine is frozen, it will never really regain its original flavor and character.

-Wine chillers are both decorative, functional and a better option.
+Wine chillers are decorative, functional and a better option.
 Fill them with ice, water and a pinch of salt to cool your wine to the perfect temperature, then transfer the bottle to an acrylic, metal or stone cooler to keep it that way while you enjoy your wine.